Branding FAQ

 Another organization thought it just wanted a new advertising slogan.
 The communication director contacted Dave for help.
 Dave quickly realized there was no direction or basis for a slogan and began asking questions for management to consider.
 In the meantime, the communication director thought the organization needed a new logo.
 So he contacted three “friends” and had them start designing logos.
 But since there was no direction – no “Brand” – the organization spent almost $5,000 on logo designs, none of which was acceptable.
 After Dave met with senior leadership, it became apparent that the organization needed a new name.
 Once the name was chosen, an in-house graphics designer was able to develop the new logo – at no cost to the organization!

-Q. Talk to me about costs.
+Q. Talk about costs.

 A. There are two types of costs involved in re-branding and/or re-naming.
 One is the cost to produce new material, such as new logos, new stationary and brochures, new Website designs, etc. Careful planning can reduce some of this cost by using up old material before new material is introduced.
 Typically, the cost for design runs $30,000 to $40,000.
 Production costs are added, but they would be spent anyway.